Occupational health law: 5 points to remember

 Employers can also enlist the help of occupational risk prevention specialists (IPRP) from the inter-company occupational health service, or the prevention departments of social security funds, with support from INRS, OPBTP and ANACT.

-• For companies with more than 50 employees: the annual prevention program, based on the assessment of occupational risks, must now be completed with :
+• For companies with more than 50 employees: the annual prevention program, established by theoccupational risk assessment must now be supplemented with:

 • identification of company resources that can be mobilized;